zehicks/Pluto-PYNQ/docs/source/building.rst

 Building the PYNQ Image
 =======================

 The build process is tested on Ubuntu 20.04.
+Unless otherwise specified, the build commands expect to be run from the repository root directory (``Pluto-PYNQ/``).

 Installing Xilinx Tools
 -----------------------

 The PYNQ v3.0 release requires the use of Xilinx tools v2022.1.
 This includes Vivado, Vitis, PetaLinux, and Bootgen.
 After installing the Xilinx tools, add the following lines to your ``.bashrc`` file and run ``source .bashrc`` to apply the changes.
+These paths assume that you have installed the Xilinx tools to the default locations.
+If you installed them to a different directory, update the paths as appropriate for your system.

 .. code-block:: console